-The Company files income tax returns in the U.S. federal jurisdiction in various state and local jurisdictions and is subject to examination by the various taxing authorities.
+The Company files income tax returns in the U.S. federal jurisdiction and in various state and local jurisdictions and is subject to examination by the various taxing authorities.
+The Company's tax returns since inception remain open and subject to examination.
 The Company considers New York to be a significant state tax jurisdiction.